If you’re about to fly with diabetes for the first time, I bet there are dozens of questions and worries shaking your brain right now.

 No. TSA does not officially require any medical certificate to bring your diabetic supplies on the plane.
 However, visible prescription labels for your drugs and your medical devices can help smooth and accelerate the security process.

-While not required by TSA agents, bringing a doctor's note that specifically explains your condition and lists all your diabetic devices and medications cannot do wrong.
+While not required by TSA agents, bringing a diabetes travel letter from your doctor that specifically explains your condition and lists all your diabetic devices and medications cannot do wrong.
 It will most certainly help if you're being attended by a new or a non-compliant security officer.

 Related article: Travel Insurance for Diabetics, What You Should Know Before Departure!